 - Measure all the damaged areas and cut the new plywood subfloor accordingly.
 You want to ensure a nice tight fit with adjacent subflooring.

-- Before setting the new plywood in place, apply a layer of construction adhesive to the upper edge of the joist.
+- Before setting the new plywood in place, apply a construction adhesive layer to the joist’s upper edge.

 - Next, screw the plywood into place.
 Drywall screws work well for this.
 Place the screws at four-inch intervals to add strength.
 If you prefer to use nails, rather than screws, then be sure to buy screws with a twist, so that they will not loosen over time.